kjk2010/AmpliPi-POE-Touchscreen/README.md

 Note: WiFi functionality on the ESP32-PoE is not available in this repo.
 If WiFi is needed, use the WiFi repo: https://github.com/kjk2010/AmpliPi-Touchscreen-Keypad

-#### To do items
+#### To do items for first release
-- [ ] Add support for stream commands: Play/Pause, Next, Stop, Like
 - [ ] Add local inputs to source selection screen
-- [ ] Show configured names for local inputs
-- [ ] Add AmpliPi preset functionality
+- [ ] Add remote update support, either from and AmpliPi server or GitHub
-- [ ] Put metadata into sprites and scroll long titles
-- [ ] Split display functions from update data functions.
-Display functions should be drawing everything from memory, and update functions should be updating the data and triggering a draw if data has changed.
+- [x] Add support for stream commands: Play/Pause, Next, Stop, Like

+#### Finished items
-- [ ] Show album art for all available stream sources (will require patching AmpliPi)
+- [x] Show album art for all available stream sources
-- [ ] Backlight control with configuable timeout options
+- [x] Backlight control
 - [x] Switch to JPEG images instead of BMP in order to speed up downloading and display of album art
 - [x] Add support full multiple screen sizes
 - [x] Add POE and Ethernet capabilities, utilizing the Olimex ESP32-POE board